zavalit/DoctrineYamlFixtures/README.md

 Doctrine Yaml Fixtures
 ===============

-Project is not production ready yet. be patian:wt ;).
+Project is not production ready yet. be patient ;).

 ```bash